Manhattan Fish Chowder

 - Gently stir in tilapia pieces and continue simmering uncovered until tilapia and potato are both cooked through, ~5 minutes more.
 Season to taste with salt and pepper (or a bit of hot sauce if you’d like).

-- Serve chowder topped with green parts of green onions and with lemon wedges on the side.
+- Serve chowder topped with green parts of green onions and with lemon wedges and crackers on the side.
 Enjoy!

 This was really bland on its own.
 I had to spice it up with some celery salt and pepper.
 After that it was pretty good.
 I would make it again on a cold winter's night.1 Helpful